techbhavin/profile-builder-app/README.md

 ## Questions

-1. ### What was your approach for this project?
+ ###  Q. What was your approach for this project?
 Did it change as you developed the app further?

+- I choose the approach to first design the flow on the paper that makes it easier to visualise.
+Thenafter, I started with the design part i.e. the first clickable of it that makes the flow clear and then wrote the logic and validation of the components.
+I made some changes in the design later for better UX.

-2. ### What were the challenges you faced?
+### Q. What were the challenges you faced?

+- Using Form Lib with Antd was a challenge as Formik doesn't gel up very well for Antd for eg. Setting up Field array is difficult with the 3rd party binding lib that Formik claims works with Antd.
+- Without Css designing has been a challenge.
+If with css would have been much more Visually attractive

-3. ###	How differently will you do if you had a couple of more days to complete the assignment?
+###	Q. How differently will you do if you had a couple of more days to complete the assignment?
 What if you have one full month?

+- Currently working with local storage.
+If got more time would use Redux or any Store management tool with Hydrate functionality.
+- UI/UX improvements with better designs.
+- Can add attachment support and API support
+- Advanced Filters in the Table Search for users.